 It was in high school while on vacation in the Amalfi coast I found what worked for my skin.
 My mom and I got facials at our resort hotel.
 The aesthetician there told me my skin wasn’t bad, but it did need to heal.
 The skin care line that hotel used was the first thing that EVER helped heal my skin (Mary Cohr I think is the brand).

 Moving back to the States I wasn’t able to get that product line.
-As a result in college my skin flaired up, and oh how wished I could have gone back and told high school me my skin wasn’t that bad.
+As a result in college my skin flared up.
+Oh how wished I could have gone back and told high school me my skin wasn’t that bad.
 At that point my skin went back to how it was in high school but with the added bonus of stress acne.
+I started seeing a new dermatologist.
+He explained there are two types of treatments: healing and fast acting.
+Healing is always best he explained.
+He put me on a different version of a spot treatment that didn’t actually work, and neither did this new version, as well as 2 other treatments.
+My nightly ritual consisted of a 3 layers of treatments.
+Each treating different severities/types of acne.
+Nothing worked.